iamyounix/msimagb460_tomahawk/README.md

 OpenCore is what we refer to as a **boot loader** – it is a complex piece of software that we use to prepare our systems for macOS – specifically by injecting new data for macOS such as **SMBIOS**, **ACPI** tables and **kexts**.
 How this tool differs from others like **Clover** is that it has been designed with security and quality in mind, allowing us to use many security features found on real Macs, such as **System Integrity Protection** and  Filevault

-* Refer official [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for better understanding
+* refer official [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) for better understanding
-* Checkout Dortania Monthly [Post](https://dortania.github.io) to get more info
+* checkout Dortania Monthly [Post](https://dortania.github.io) to get more info

-My word:"It's merely cosmetic", according to some.
+**My word:** "It's merely cosmetic", according to some.
 For me, this content is not just for show.

 **Configuration?**,

-- You can play with **config.plist** and experiment with it.
+- you can play with **config.plist** and experiment with it. **But, heed the warnin**g...

-But heed the warning,

-- If you're still interested in utilising it, please be carefulto adjust the .plist configuration and SSDTs according to your machine.
+- if you're still interested in utilising it, please be carefulto adjust the .plist configuration and SSDTs according to your machine.

 **ACPI?**,